nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 These are the parameters required in the command:

 * `TASK`: name of the task.
-* `dd-MM-yyyy`: the due date of the task, in the format day/month/year.
+* `dd-MM-yyyy`: the due date of the task, in the format day-month-year.
 * `hhmm`: time the task is due, in 24h format.

 Example of usage: